HackShitUp/Data-Mining/HW-1/README.md

 ```

+### 1D.
+What can you conclude by comparing the KNN performance in (a) and (b)?
+One can conclude that normalizing one's datasets optimizes their algorithm for effiency in terms of benchmarking and dimensionality reduction.
+When datasets scale, kNN takes longer to execute.
+Hypothetically, if one were given 2 datasets, A and B, both with 2 features, when plotted on an _x and y_ graph, the algorithm would execute it fairly quickly and plot its points on a 2D plane.
+With n features (n > 2), this gets complicated.
+Normalization helps with simplfying this process.

 ### 2. Table 1 below contains a small training set.
 Each line includes an individual’s education, occupation choice, years of experience, and an indication of salary.
 Your task is to create a complete decision tree including the number of low’s & high’s , entropy at each step and the information gain for each feature examined at each node in the tree.

 ```